digitranslab/jumpstart/docs/versioned_docs/version-2.19.0/data-sources/gcs.md

 ## Connection

-To establish a connection with the Google Cloud Storage data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the Google Cloud Storage data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 To connect to GCS, you need to provide the JSON Private Key of a service account that has access to the bucket.
 You can follow the [google documentation](https://cloud.google.com/docs/authentication/getting-started) to get started.

 <img className="screenshot-full" src="/img/datasource-reference/gcs-connect.png"  alt="gcs connection" />

-Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to ToolJet server.
+Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to JumpStart server.
 Click on **Save** button to save the data source.

 ## Querying GCS